TheCosmosSeries/DimensionalPocketsII16x/README.md

 - Dimensional Pockets II 16x on [Modrinth](https://modrinth.com/mod/dimensional-pockets-ii-16x)

 ## The Cosmos Series
-This mod is part of [The Cosmos Series](https://www.github.com/TheCosmosSeries)
+This pack is part of [The Cosmos Series](https://www.github.com/TheCosmosSeries).

 | 2024 @ TheCosmicNebula | The Cosmos Series | All Rights Reserved (Except Where Specified) |